 Information Systems Operator and Systems Engineers Junior Course

 This initial course will give you a level of training required to operate as a system admin.
-This 6-week course focuses on the installation and configuration of the Remote Communications Access Node (RCAN), and teaches you about the hardware, software and security requirements to operate the RCAN as well as the cabling, encryption and network engineering to support the RCAN.
-The course teaches a combination of Computer Industry technologies using Windows Client, A+, CCNA and Military curriculums.
+This 6-week course focuses on the installation and configuration of the Remote Communications Access Node (RCAN), and teaches you about the hardware, software and security requirements to operate the RCAN as well as the cabling, encryption and network administration to support the RCAN.
+The course teaches a combination of Computer Industry technologies using CCNA and Military curriculums.
 At the completion of this course you will immediately commence two years at Universal College of Learning (UCOL) in Palmerston North.
 This tertiary study will be towards your Diploma of Information & Communications Technology.

 Information Systems Operator Intermediate Course

-This course will be run after you have finished your two years at UCOL and focuses on the implementation and management of server applications and information management processes on the Forward Communications Access Node (FCAN), utilising a combination of Computer Industry applications from Microsoft and VM Ware and Military curriculums such as the military Battle Management System.
+This course will be run after you have finished your two years at UCOL and focuses on the military specific applications and their employment in the battlefield using the Forward Communications Access Node (FCAN), utilising a combination of Computer Industry applications from Microsoft and VM Ware and Military curriculums such as the military Battle Management System.
 Managing a service support desk and Implementing Infrastructure design documents are also covered in this course.
 Upon completion of this course you will be the equivalent of a system engineer.

 Information Systems Operator Senior Course

 Trade Promotion Courses

 The Detachment Commanders Course and the Troop Sergeants Course are part of your career progression.
 They are designed to test your trade knowledge and skills as well as your leadership ability.
 The skills you learn on this course will then be applied in your day to day work in both camp and field enviornments.
 The Communications Information System Electronic Warfare Managers Course is a more advanced course which will train you in the administration, design and management of communications and Information systems.
 The course is designed to test your management skills and your ability to manoeuvre communications assets on the battlefield.